 A figure skater first—having learned to skate and walk at the same time—McLean believes that crashing on ice prepared her for writing fiction.
 Besides writing, her careers and interests have been diverse: pushcart hotdog sales, lawyer and mediator, potter and tile maker, political activist, union organizer, sculptor, haunted corn maze manager as well as zombie trainer (yep).

-Publicity in the UK: Nicky Smalley/ And Other Stories / firstname.lastname@example.org
+Publicity in the UK: Michael Watson / And Other Stories / firstname.lastname@example.org